mvicens/typrod/README.md

 });
 ```

 Starting from an already added TPD type (`'boolean'` is system built-in), we can define it again.
 Permitted to pass an object or a function (like here).
-And you must to indicate either its name (not alias) or the reserved `'*'` value to apply globally on all:
+There is the reserved `'*'` value to apply globally on all:

 ```js
 $tpdProvider.type('*', function (opts) {